-Well-resolved LES of turbulent flow around a NACA4412 wing section
+Well-resolved LES of turbulent NACA4412 and NACA0012 wing sections

 The databases on this page are publicly available.
 Please refer to the original publications when using the data.

 Contact Ricardo Vinuesa (firstname.lastname@example.org) if you have any questions about the data.

 Last update: March 6, 2020